RediSearch/RediSearch/docs/Threading.md

 [RediSearch](https://Redisearch.io) is a new search engine module written at Redis Labs.
 It leverages Redis' powerful infrastructure with efficient data structures, to create a fast and feature rich, real-time search engine.

-While it is extremely fast and uses highy optimized data structures and algorithms, it was facing the same problem with regards to concurrency: Depending on the size of your dataset and the cardinality of search queries, they can take internally anywhere between a few microseconds, to hundreds of milliseconds to seconds in extreme cases.
+While it is extremely fast and uses highly optimized data structures and algorithms, it was facing the same problem with regards to concurrency: Depending on the size of your data-set and the cardinality of search queries, they can take internally anywhere between a few microseconds, to hundreds of milliseconds to seconds in extreme cases.
 And when that happens - the entire Redis server that the engine is running on - is blocked.

 Think, for example, on the a full-text query intersecting the terms "hello" and "world", each with, let's say, a million entries, and half a million common intersection points.
 To do that in a millisecond, you would have to scan, intersect and rank each result in one nanosecond, [which is impossible with current hardware](https://gist.github.com/jboner/2841832).
 The same goes for indexing a 1000 word document.
 It blocks Redis entirely for that duration.